 - 3.8.2.
-During the three-month monitoring period, all six individuals were re-sighted only once (Appendix III).
-Notably, one of them (NL123) was also sighted in WL waters during the HKLR09 monitoring surveys that were conducted concurrently during the same three-month period from June to August 2019. - 3.9.
+During the three-month monitoring period, all four individuals were re-sighted only once (Appendix III).
+None of them was sighted in WL waters during the HKLR09 monitoring surveys that were conducted concurrently during the same three-month period from September to November 2019. - 3.9.
 Individual range use - 3.9.1.
-Ranging patterns of the six individuals identified during the quarterly monitoring period were determined by fixed kernel method, and are shown in Appendix V. - 3.9.2.
-While all six individuals were sighted only in NWL waters in the present quarter, none of them occurred in NEL waters (Appendix V), which was in stark contrast to the extensive movements of many individual dolphins between NEL and NWL survey areas during the baseline period as well as in the earlier HKLR03 monitoring quarters. - 3.9.3.
-Moreover, only one of the six individuals (NL123) had extended its range use to WL waters during this quarterly period, even though such movements between North and West Lantau waters have been quite common in the past several years of HZMB dolphin monitoring surveys. - 3.9.4.
+Ranging patterns of the four individuals identified during the quarterly monitoring period were determined by fixed kernel method, and are shown in Appendix V. - 3.9.2.
+While all four individuals were sighted only in NWL waters in the present quarter, none of them occurred in NEL waters (Appendix V), which was in stark contrast to the extensive movements of many individual dolphins between NEL and NWL survey areas during the baseline period as well as in the earlier HKLR03 monitoring quarters. - 3.9.3.
+Moreover, none of the four individuals extended its range use to WL waters during this quarterly period, even though such movements between North and West Lantau waters have been common in the past several years of HZMB dolphin monitoring surveys. - 3.9.4.
 Individual range use and movements should be continuously examined in the upcoming quarters during the post-construction monitoring, to determine whether there has been any consistent shift of individual home ranges from North Lantau to West or Southwest Lantau, or vice versa.